 Liver Cancer is a cancer that form and originate on the surface or inside the liver.
 Liver is one of the most important components in the body that involved in blood filtration, converting nutrients and drugs absorbed from the digestive tract into ready-to-use chemicals.
-It performs regulation, synthesis and secretion of glucose, proteins and bile salts that contains cholesterol, phospholipids and bilirubin.
+It performs regulation, viagra coupon synthesis and secretion of glucose, proteins and bile salts that contains cholesterol, phospholipids and bilirubin.

 According to the latest WHO data published in April 2011 Liver Cancer deaths in Malaysia reached 1,154 cases or 1.13% of total deaths.
 As the largest solid organ in the human body, the liver basically an organ that does not complain very much until it is very, very late.
 Because of that, patients with liver cancer often see their doctors in late stages of the disease, where treatment options are limited.

 The main cause of Liver Cancer is due to chronic Hepatitis B virus (HBV) and Hepatitis C virus (HCV) infection.
 However, chemicals that cause cancer namely a carcinogen and high alcohol consumption will also contribute to Liver Cancer.
 Smoking, obesity and diabetes can give raise to the risk of developing Liver Cancer.